scttfrdmn/pctl/docs/SEED_SPEC.md

 **Optional but highly recommended.** Defines software packages to install on the cluster using Spack.

-**This is what makes pctl powerful** - you get a cluster with your scientific software already installed, not just empty compute nodes.
+**This is what makes petal powerful** - you get a cluster with your scientific software already installed, not just empty compute nodes.

 ```yaml
 software: